rathena/user-guides/guides/installing/docker.md

  4. After a while we can see that the compilation has finished once we see `rathena-builder exited with code 0`
 <img width="616" alt="build finished" src="https://user-images.githubusercontent.com/13068064/229597246-9b00646b-e13d-4c4f-8212-8222023ab605.png">

-5. Now all we gotta do is to `ctrl+c` to stop everything and then `docker-compose up`
+5. Now all we need to do is `ctrl+c` to stop everything and then `docker-compose up`
 <img width="1356" alt="start" src="https://user-images.githubusercontent.com/13068064/229597566-a8d38ab9-f2a6-4848-a95c-1fb5af1d39af.png">

 And that's all about it.
 You've installed one thing on your host computer (a bit more if you count the depdencies to get docker runner) and now you have rAthena running.
 Once you stop the containers it will be like you never had a rAthena running on your machine.